-Aside from being easy to do, calisthenics exercise is also relatively quick that uses most or all of your body.
+Aside from being easy to do, calisthenics exercise is also relatively quick and uses most or all of your body.

 You only need to repeat each exercise movement about 10 to 12 times, but you can do more than that if your body can endure, depending on your fitness level.

-There are many types of calisthenics exercises, such as jumping jacks, trunk twists, push-ups, chin-ups, sit-ups, planks and lunges.
+There are many calisthenics exercises, such as jumping jacks, trunk twists, push-ups, chin-ups, sit-ups, planks and lunges.
 Calisthenics is actually wide in variations that can be grouped into the following.

 1. Freestyle calisthenics

-First on the list is freestyle calisthenics which has a resemblance to gymnastics in many ways.
+First on the list is freestyle calisthenics, which resembles gymnastics in many ways.
 Most people who do freestyle calisthenics find horizontal bars or parallel bars a fun and entertaining way to exercise and build muscle.